DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 on a cloud, nor is it an all-seeing judge.
 In his work, Kierkegaard uses different terms to write about God, including (but not limited to) ‘absolute freedom’, ‘possibility’, ‘spirit’, ‘the god’, ‘faith’, and ‘the unknown’.
-One of his more devout Christian pseudonymous personas might be Vigilius Haufniensis in *The Concept of Anxiety,* or Anti-Climacus in *The Sickness unto Death.* While one of his most semi-religious pseudonymous personas might be Johannes Climacus, the
+Some of his more devout Christian pseudonymous personas might be Vigilius Haufniensis in *The Concept of Anxiety,* or Anti-Climacus in *The Sickness unto Death.* While one of his most semi-religious pseudonymous personas might be Johannes Climacus, the